 Protein

 There is no DV for this macro, but dietary guidelines state that adults require 0.8 grams of protein for every kilogram of body weight.
 So if a product states that it contains 10 grams of protein, this would be roughly 16% of the daily need for protein for someone who weighs 77 kg (170 pounds).
 However, it’s widely accepted that most people, especially those who are active, would benefit by consuming at least 1.2 grams for each kilo of body weight.
 So it’s helpful to get what you need by seeking out some products that list higher protein numbers.
-But not all products are meant to contain protein.
-A jar of pasta sauce or bag of frozen berries will naturally be protein-light.
+However, not all products are meant to contain protein.
+A jar of pasta sauce or a bag of frozen berries will naturally be protein-light.

 Vitamin D, Calcium, Iron, Potassium